viichain/vii-core/docs/integration.md

 title: Integration with other services
 ---

-vii-core is at the bottom of the Stellar stack, many other services can be built on top of it.
+vii-core is at the bottom of the vii stack, many other services can be built on top of it.

  Example of such services include Horizon, a service to assist with